json-api/json-api/_format/1.1/index.md

 ### <a href="#crud-deleting" id="crud-deleting" class="headerlink"></a> Deleting Resources

-An individual resource can be *deleted* by making a `DELETE` request to the resource's URL:
+A resource can be deleted by sending a `DELETE` request to the URL that represents the resource:

 ```http
 DELETE /photos/1 HTTP/1.1